jimmypuli/jimmypuli/README.md

 - 👯 I’m looking to collaborate on **challenging group projects**

-- 👨‍💻 All of my projects are available here and at [my portfolio website](https://jimmypuli.github.io/website/)
+- 👨‍💻 All of my projects are available here and at [my website](https://jimmypuli.github.io/website/)

 - 📫 How to reach me **pulijimmy13@gmail.com**